Multi/minicore myopathy: Presentation

 This diagnosis may be suspected prenatally with reduced fetal movements and polyhydramnios.
 This typically presents with contractures at birth due to poor foetal movement.

 Other features include a long head, low set ears and a short neck.

 The respiratory muscles can be moderately to severely affected and problems with breathing are common.

 Genetics

-The most common causes are mutations in the RYR1 and SEPN1 genes.
+The most common causes are mutations in the RYR1 and SELENON genes.
 In these cases the inheritance is autosomal recessive.
 Less common recessive mutations causing this condition include those in the TTN, MEGF10 and CACNA1S genes.
 Automsomal dominant mutations associated with this disease include those in MYH7 and CACNA1S.

 The pathogenesis is not well understood at present.

 Diagnosis

 The diagnosis may be suspected on clinical grounds.

-On blood testing the creatinine kinase may be raised.
+On blood testing the creatine kinase may be raised.

 Imaging with ultrasound or MRI will show abnormalities in the affected muscles but these changes are not diagnostic.

 The diagnostic test is a muscle biopsy.

 On biopsy type 1 fibres predominate.
 The sarcomeres are disorganised and the mitochondria depleted.
 Necrosis and fibrosis are absent.
 Within the fibres multiple cores are visible.